-Considerable insight into the cash and liquidity implications of the day-to-day operations of a business can be gained by examining some of the constituent elements of working capital, i.e. inventory, debtors and creditors.
+Insight into the liquidity implications of the operations of a business can be gained by examining some of the constituent elements of working capital, i.e. inventory, debtors and creditors.
 In each case the amount of the item is compared with the flow related to it.
 These ratios can be expressed in a number of ways, but probably the most easily understandable is to express the answer in days.